johnyzelba/langgraph-ai-agent/README.md

 See [Intent Classification Documentation](docs/intent-classification.md) for details.

-### Advanced Chart Generation with State Machines 🎯 NEW!
+### Advanced Chart Generation with State Machines
-The server now includes a sophisticated chart generation system powered by LangGraph state machines:
+The server includes a sophisticated chart generation system powered by LangGraph state machines:
 - **Multi-Step Workflow**: Intelligent planning, query generation, execution, validation, and data transformation
 - **All Nivo Chart Types**: Support for line, bar, pie, scatter, heatmap, radar, sankey, and more
 - **Automatic Retries**: Smart retry logic with query regeneration on validation failures